 C. Personnel Practices and Equal Opportunity

 In all matters related to staffing practices, the standard should be ability in the relevant profession.
-In these matters, as well as management practices, volunteer opportunities, collection usages, and relations with the public, decisions cannot be made on the basis of discriminatory factors such as race, creed, gender, age, or disability.
+In these matters, as well as management practices, volunteer opportunities, collection usages, and relations with the public, decisions cannot be made based on discriminatory factors such as race, creed, gender, age, or disability.
 The FLMNH recognizes that diversity is a significant force within its own social fabric and in the community and should encourage employment opportunities and accessibility for all people.

 D. Intellectual Property Policy

 The Intellectual Property Policy is a University-level document and applies to all “University personnel.”
 The policy is based on Section 240.229 Florida Statutes which authorizes the University to license, protect, and otherwise deal with the work products of University personnel.
 The University has implemented this authority through Regulation 6C1-1.018 Florida Administrative Code which requires that all University of Florida Personnel disclose certain works and all inventions that a person may develop or discover while affiliated with the University.
 “Intellectual property” includes all works and inventions.
-The University of Florida Intellectual Property Policy is available in its entirety at http://www.research.ufl.edu/otl/pdf/ipp.pdf.
+The University of Florida Intellectual Property Policy is available in its entirety at: https://generalcounsel.ufl.edu/media/generalcounselufledu/documents/Intellectual-Property-Policy.pdf.

 E. Private Collections: Conflicts of Interest and Ethical Constraints

 If a curator, collection manager, technician, research assistant, or other FLMNH employee were to maintain a private collection in his or her professional field of interest, the temptation would be great to put particularly valuable objects in the private collection rather than in the FLMNH collection.
-Because of this potential conflict of interest, FLMNH employees are prohibited from having private scientific collections, or objects of scientific interest in collections, that are in their professional field of interest while affiliated with the FLMNH.
+Because of this potential conflict of interest, FLMNH employees are prohibited from having private scientific collections, or objects of scientific interest in collections, which are in their professional field of interest while affiliated with the FLMNH.
 Professional field of interest should be taken in the broadest sense to cover the taxonomic or disciplinary fields in which a museum employee conducts his or her work at FLMNH.
 Collections of natural history objects of primary scientific interest and associated fieldnotes or xerographic copies made by professional FLMNH employees with the use of FLMNH funds, direct or indirect, complete or partial, in the broadest sense, within the field of the persons employed, shall be FLMNH property.
 Collections made by FLMNH employees outside their professional field of interest, outside the areas in which the FLMNH has active interest or maintains curated collections, and in which no museum funds are involved are permitted.
 No authority shall be granted the FLMNH to restrain an employee’s use of fieldnotes written by the employee.
-Should the employee leave the FLMNH staff, the original fieldnotes, photographs, and maps or a complete copy of the fieldnotes, photographs, and maps shall be left with the FLMNH.
+Should the employee leave the FLMNH staff, the original fieldnotes, photographs, maps, metadata and other digital resources or a complete copy of the fieldnotes, photographs, maps, metadata, and other digital resources shall be left with the FLMNH.

 In addition, students working in the FLMNH are subject to the above policies, which will be communicated by consultation between the student and his or her immediate supervisor in the FLMNH.
 Objects in private collections made before association with the FLMNH, or before 18 September 1979, are exempt from the policy in this “conflict of interest” section.
 The private collections policies set forth in this section do not apply to non-paid associates and courtesy appointments.
 However, such volunteers and honorary colleagues are prohibited from adding to their private collections any objects acquired as a result of their association with the FLMNH.
 This “conflict of interest” policy shall be carried out with the best interests of the FLMNH in mind, recognizing the commitments of the FLMNH to the State of Florida and the professional interests of the individuals.
 For the FLMNH Department of Natural History, the Collections and Space Committee shall make recommendations to the FLMNH Department Chair and the FLMNH Director to resolve any disputes arising from this section.
-For the Department of Exhibits and Public Programs, the Assistant Director for EPP in conjunction with the EPP staff member in charge of EPP collections shall make recommendations to the FLMNH Director to resolve any disputes arising from this section.
+For the Department of Exhibits and Public Programs, the Associate Director for EPP in conjunction with the EPP staff member in charge of EPP collections shall make recommendations to the FLMNH Director to resolve any disputes arising from this section.
 The FLMNH Director will make the final decisions to resolve any disputes arising from this section based on the recommendations that he/she receives.

-F. Collectors Shop
+F. Gift Shop